Fake News Detection on News-Oriented Heterogeneous Information Networks through Hierarchical Graph Attention: Experiments

-Based on results in Figure~\ref{fig:bi_class_result}, our model {\our} achieves the best performance when focusing on Accuracy, F1 and Recall.
-However, when considering Precision, we can observe from Figure~\ref{fig:Precision} that the performance of {\our} is lower than that of GCN and GAT.
+To answer \textbf{Question 1}, we can analyze the experimental result from both binary-class and multi-class classification tasks.
+Based on results in Figure~\ref{fig:bi_class_result}, our model {\our} achieves the best performance when focusing on Accuracy, F1, and Recall.
+Here we need to point out the reason for the inconsistency between the experimental results of FakeDetector shown in Figure~\ref{fig:bi_class_result} and the reported results in \cite{ZCFG18}.
+Because the fake news is set to positive class in our experiments, while the real news is set to positive in \cite{ZCFG18}, the different settings lead to inconsistency.
+Our main task is to detect fake news, so we set fake news as positive to make the experimental results more intuitive.
+When considering precision, we can observe from Figure~\ref{fig:Precision} that the performance of {\our} is lower than that of GCN and GAT.
 Through careful analysis, it can be found that GAT and GCN tend to judge most instances as 'Real' in the face of fake news detection, so the higher precision is related to very low Recall.
-In this case, the higher precision is not practical, because a lot of false news can not be detected.
-By comparing the performance between {\our} and network embedding methods, we can conclude that textual information is quite important, and just based on network structure is insufficient.
-At the same time, through the comparison between {\our} and text classification methods, we can find that network structure is powerful to the fake news detection as well.
-At last, through the comparison among GNNs methods, we verify that the heterogeneity of networks should be dealt with in a more effective way.
-If we simply treat a heterogeneous network as a homogeneous network by ignoring the type, then the result would be very disappointing.
-Also as a method for heterogeneous graphs, {\our} also shows an advantage over HAN.
+In this case, higher precision is not practical because much fake news can not be detected.
+By comparing the performance between {\our} and network embedding methods, we can conclude that textual information is quite important, and merely utilizing graph structure is insufficient.
+Simultaneously, through the comparison between {\our} and text classification methods, we can find that graph structure is powerful for fake news detection.
+As a data structure that can model the graph structure and textual information simultaneously, news-HIN achieves better results. {\our} also shows an advantage over HAN, which is also proposed for heterogeneous graphs.
 More important. {\our} is a meta-path-free model without the limitation of handcrafted features.
+Figure~\ref{fig:bi_class_result_buzzfeed}, showing the results from the other dataset, also validates our conclusions.